 Host: I see.

-Kristian: So, not everyone has the support thing in growing up and so, you know, when I start speaking with someone about their challenges whether it’s physical or mental, emotional, spiritual, whatever, it almost always relates back to something from their childhood.
+Kristian: So, not everyone has the support thing in growing up and so, you know, when I start speaking with someone about their challenges whether it’s physical or mental, emotional, spiritual, whatever, it almost always relates to something from their childhood.
 So, they’ve always believed that other people were more important so they didn’t save time for self-care, they didn’t believe that it was even acceptable to engage in self-care.
-I know that in my circle there are people who believe that self-care equals selfish.
+I know that in my circle there are people who believe that self-care equals selfishness.

-Kristian: And, you know, and so if your belief is that focusing on yourself and improving yourself has this negative connotation of selfishness then like me, there are a bunch of people who simply don't engage in it because it’s not okay, it’s taboo to do that.
+Kristian: And, you know, and so if you believe that focusing on yourself and improving yourself has this negative connotation of selfishness then like me, there are a bunch of people who simply don't engage in it because it’s not okay, it’s taboo to do that.
 So, that is something that certainly tops up every time that I work with a new client, is we talk about, okay, what’s leading to this challenge?
 And so it’s more of a discussion of the root problem than the actual symptom.
 I do like to get clarity in the symptom you like to know what they're experiencing but more importantly, I want to know how far back did this go.
 When did this start?
 What is it leading you to believe that you aren’t important enough to work on yourself and improve?
 So, you know, I definitely agree with the premise that we should be giving to others, that we should support others but without having enough self-focus and enough self-care to have the energy to do so, how much can we really help others if we’re so drained and so ignored by ourselves?
 So, it was definitely a mindset shift to start thinking about these things in that way.
 When I was working in essential oils…

 Kristian: …it was the opposite mindset.
 I was, you know, any time I hear someone facing a challenge I give them a bunch of information and tell them the direction they should go.
 That didn’t work.
 You know, and so people didn’t respond to that and now I understand why.
 It's because there is no emotional tie to what they’re facing to this challenge.
 So, with questions and listening, I could find out, you know, what’s the emotional tie to why you’re ignoring your health, your mental health, your emotional health, all of that.